-Now that it’s officially summer, you may be busy figuring out your RV travel plans, or even gone on some camping trips already.
+Now that it’s officially summer, you may be busy figuring out your RV vacation plans or even have a few camping trips under your belt already.
 If you have a busy summer RV travel season planned, you’ll want to make sure you avoid any unnecessary problems.
 While it's not a topic that most RV travelers enjoy thinking about, RV sanitation is important.
 Obviously, this becomes a bigger issue the more often you travel, as the facilities will be used a lot more often.
 Here are some tips on supplies and equipment you’ll need to make sure you have for your next camping trip.